Child Custody Lawyer in Pittsburgh

 - the child’s parent(s) is deceased;

-- the child has lived with the grandparent for at least 12 months.
+- The child has lived with the grandparent for at least 12 months.

 However, even if the above qualifications are met, the grandparent must prove that visitation serves the child’s best interests and doesn’t interfere with the child's relationship with his or her parents.